elm-fluent/elm-fluent/docs/tutorial.rst

    Fluent guide has `more information
    <https://projectfluent.org/fluent/guide/comments.html>`_.

-   For brevity we will omit comments for the rest of the messages we add.
+   For brevity this tutorial will omit comments for the rest of the messages we add.

 2. The ``notification-`` prefix.